Tim Witherspoon vs. James Smith II: Background

-Buildup

 Heavyweight World Series

 The fight was the sixth fight in the Heavyweight World Series, which was promoted by Don King and sought to crown an undisputed world champion.
-The heavyweight class had not seen an undisputed champion since 1978, after the World Boxing Council stripped Leon Spinks of their title; instead of facing Ken Norton in a mandatory defense of the title, Spinks opted instead to pursue a rematch with Muhammad Ali (which he eventually would lose).
+The heavyweight class had not seen an undisputed champion since 1978, after the World Boxing Council stripped Leon Spinks of their title; instead of facing Ken Norton in a mandatory defence of the title, Spinks opted instead to pursue a rematch with Muhammad Ali (which he eventually would lose).
 Since then, a third sanctioning body had been formed — the International Boxing Federation — and had gained worldwide recognition; the eventual winner of the multi-fight series would not only be the undisputed world champion but also be the first to hold three major world championships at the same time.

 Witherspoon vs. Smith I

-The first fight between Witherspoon and Smith took place on June 15, 1985 in Winchester, Nevada.
-Witherspoon was, at the time, the reigning North American Boxing Federation champion and defending his championship.
-In addition, the WBA sanctioned the fight as an elimination bout; the winner of the fight would receive a title match against reigning champion Tony Tubbs, who had defeated the former champion Greg Page earlier in 1985 to claim the title.
+The first fight between Witherspoon and Smith took place on June 15, 1985 in Winchester, Nevada, and was sanctioned by the WBA as a title eliminator.
+The winner of the bout would receive a title match against Tony Tubbs, who dethroned WBA champion Greg Page in April of 1985.

+Entering the fight, Witherspoon had not lost since Pinklon Thomas defeated him for his World Boxing Council (WBC) championship in 1984 and was the reigning North American Boxing Federation regional heavyweight champion.
+Smith had lost two of his previous three fights, being knocked out by Larry Holmes in a fight for the International Boxing Federation (IBF) championship and losing to Tubbs earlier in 1985.
+Their fight was a one sided affair, with Witherspoon winning every round except for one on all three judges' scorecards to take a twelve-round unanimous decision.

 Witherspoon vs. Tubbs

-The fight was a lopsided decision in favor of Witherspoon, who went on to defeat Tubbs in their championship fight.
-In doing so, he became the third man after Floyd Patterson and Ali to regain a championship after having previously been defeated for one; Witherspoon, who had previously been unsuccessful in wresting the WBC championship from Larry Holmes in 1983, defeated Page in 1984 to win the title after Holmes was stripped of it for choosing to fight Marvis Frazier instead of making a mandatory defense against Page.
+Witherspoon faced off against Tubbs in January 1986 and scored a majority decision victory.
+In doing so, he joined Muhammad Ali and Floyd Patterson as a fighter who had won a piece of the heavyweight title after previously having dethroned; as mentioned above, Witherspoon was a former WBC champion, having defeated the aforementioned Greg Page to win the title in 1984 after Holmes opted to relinquish it rather than defending against Page.

 However, there were controversial circumstances surrounding the victory as Witherspoon failed a post-fight urine test.
 The usual procedure when this happens is to vacate the result of the fight and mark it officially as a no contest.
 Don King and the WBA, however, had discussions over allowing Witherspoon to retain the title.
 The two sides would eventually strike an agreement where the result of the fight was allowed to stand, but a rematch between the two fighters would be ordered by the WBA.
 July 1986 was the target date.

 However, Witherspoon and King began negotiating with Frank Bruno, the former European heavyweight champion and a rising contender, in his first defense of the title in London and convinced Tubbs to postpone the mandatory rematch.
 After he defeated Bruno by technical knockout in the eleventh round, the rematch with Tubbs was scheduled for December.